hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 First comes smiles, then lies... — Roland starts to say.

 Last comes gunfire... — the Crimson King interrupts.
-And noddes, accepting the deal.
+And nods, accepting the deal.
 Go on then!
 There are other worlds than these.
 Death is nothing but another door.

-Tonight — the Crimson King continues — redemption and death are tied together.
+Tonight — says the Crimson King — redemption and death are tied together.
 Death, gunslinger, yet not for you.

-It is in your destinity to kill me.
+It is in your destiny to kill me.
 Do what you have to do.
 I will move on, I'm mortal after all, you will soon find out.

 Just like that...
 What will happen after? — Roland asked.